products.png

 2. Automus takes over the transformation responsibilities, reducing overall work and risk for the Client.

-4. The reconciliation process is simplified because the ACE tool provides reconciliation reports in a consolidated and easy-to-view manner, rather than sifting through various siloed reports.
+5. The reconciliation process is simplified because the ACE tool provides reconciliation reports in a consolidated, easy-to-view format, rather than sifting through siloed reports.

 Data processing workflow diagram with five stages: Extract, Cleanse/Hydrate, Transform, Load, Reconcile, labeled by roles: Joint, Client, Automus, Joint.

-Figure 6: While using ACE there is a significant shift in ownership and complexity for our Clients, thereby reducing risk of data conversion errors and resulting delays.
+Figure 6: While using ACE, there is a significant shift in ownership and complexity for our Clients, thereby reducing the risk of data conversion errors and resulting delays.

 Enterprise Applications invariably have a complex set of integrations with 3rd party systems.
-While the Oracle OIC console can monitor jobs at a macro level to see status, AIH is providing updates and status while the integration process is running.
+While the Oracle OIC console can monitor jobs at a macro level to view status, AIH provides updates and status during the integration process.
 With a single pane of glass, all integrations can be evaluated after execution and during execution with meaningful details.
 Messages are provided as each code section is completed, including Extraction, Transformation, Inbound Submission, Call Back, or File Server interaction.
+Users can now ask FAiS, “What is the status of this integration?” and understand if there are any issues.

 Dashboard displaying integration data with three sections: a status summary on the left showing integration counts, a pie chart in the center illustrating integration run percentages, and a bar chart on the right showing integration process status.

-Figure 7: AIH Dashboard Landing Page: Provides an intuitive dashboard and menu to navigate each feature and provide a summary of overall integration health.
+Figure 7: AIH Dashboard Landing Page: Provides an intuitive dashboard and menu to navigate each feature and to summarize overall integration health.

 Screenshot of a web application interface displaying "Interface Details" with a list of interface codes, names, source systems, and target systems.
 The sidebar menu includes options like Dashboard, Interface, Register, Run Logs, EDI, Manage Integrations, and Data Sync.